DmytroSerhatyi/git-aliases/README.md

 There aren't aliases for some useful and frequently used commands ("reset --hard", "stash drop", "stash pop") to avoid some negative consequences.

 Run `create-aliases.sh` to create aliases automatically.
+Run `delete-aliases.sh` to delete aliases automatically.